exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Go Plugin](https://github.com/exu/go-workshops/tree/master/691-libs-go-plugin)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Go Plugin use ([code for: Libs Go Plugin](https://github.com/exu/go-workshops/tree/master/691-libs-go-plugin)) link to follow code examples